jdhwilkins/Rainmeter/ReadMe.md

-… I'm kidding, copy the folders you want to use into the "Rainmeter/Skins/" folder that's probably in your documents directory.
+… I'm kidding, copy the folders you want to use into the "Rainmeter/Skins/" folder that's most likely in your documents directory.
 You should probably adjust the width and height params in the main.ini files to match your scree resolution and scaling.

 Audio visualiser I used (download at your own risk)